-You should be collating evidence in your Progress File throughout the academic year (the Progress File can be downloaded from the Student Portal).
+You should be collating evidence in your Progress File throughout the academic year.
 Assessment is made on progress on both the programme of research and the training programmes undertaken.
-See also the University's Code of Practice for Supervision, Examination and Administration of Research Degrees.

 The Progress File is a record of your supervision meetings, research activities and achievements throughout your research degree programme.
 It is your responsibility, with your supervisory team, to maintain this file so that your progression through your programme can be monitored effectively.
 As a student enrolled for a research degree, you are normally required to undertake further training to ensure you have the full complement of skills and knowledge you require.
 The file will be reviewed and monitored on an on-going basis in discussion with your DofS and/or other appropriate members of staff (and may be requested by your examination team at the time of your viva voce).